 Once we bought the Wii, having the GameCube hooked up to the same TV seemed a little redundant.
 So we moved it upstairs and hooked it up to the 13” TV in Avery’s room.

 We had bought a second controller when the first one started acting a little funny (control stick problems), so we had 2 to play the two player Lego games.
 But after owning the Wii for a while, we downloaded Mario Kart 64 from the Virtual Console.
 We found third-party white controllers at Family Dollar for $10 each and bought them to have 4 GC controllers for Mario Kart.
 Those had their problems, but I guess you get what you pay for.
 Occasionally they wouldn’t work, and the stick would randomly need to be re-calibrated.
 Eventually they broke enough that I took the good parts of each of them and frankensteined a decent one together.
 I also tried another 3rd party controller; this one’s problem is that the main control stick is too stiff and too sensitive.
 Instead of gently transitioning through 8 degrees of pressure, it seemed like the stick was either straight up or at full blast.
-Something else that happened was that the Player 1 controller port stopped giving the rumble signal.
-Perhaps cleaning it will fix it.
+Something else that happened was that the Player 1 controller port stopped giving the rumble signal, which I fixed by replacing the front controller board on the system.

 No comments: